 Better + faster + cheaper = happier

 It’s a no-brainer, right?
 If your customers are getting services delivered quickly and cheaply in next to no time, what have they got left to be unhappy about?
-Unless your organisation is chock full of determined sourpusses, there has to be an uplift in customer satisfaction when you automate.
+Unless your organisation is chock full of sourpusses, there has to be an uplift in customer satisfaction when you automate.

 6. Building a Happy Team

 Now I’m not going to lie to you.
 When we start a new automation project we often get some pushback from staff.
 Usually it stems from the fear that if we automate the things they do, then they won’t be needed anymore and they’ll soon be looking for a new job.
 It’s a real and understandable fear.

 However, our experience is that staff are rarely let go as a result of an automation project.
 What usually happens is that they are able to be redeployed away from the mundane drudgery of doing the exact same thing, time and again, day after day.
 They are given opportunities to perform activities of more strategic value to the organisation.
 And that usually makes for more satisfied employees.

 Hopefully you can see by now that the case for starting to automate your processes is pretty compelling.
 It can be hard to know how to get going though - all those tools and technologies can be confusing.
 Well we've got you covered, click on over to here and we'll walk you through how we'd approach a new automation initiative if it were up to us.